lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       color: text-dark
     subtitle: Along the Ancient Tea & Horse Road
     text: >+
-      Embark on a captivating journey to the Lashi Wetlands, a crucial ecosystem in Yunnan.
-Explore the wetland park and conservation bureau, understanding the importance of wetland preservation.
-Observe unique biodiversity in the Lashi Wetland Reserve and immerse yourself in the rich cultural traditions of local Naxi and Yi minorities.
-Hike to breathtaking Luoma Cliffs for panoramic views and enjoy genuine village experiences with local cuisine, connecting with the region's unique natural beauty and cultural heritage.
+      Embark on an immersive journey to Wenhai

+      Sanctuary, a hidden gem along the historic Tea & Horse Road.
+Explore

+      pristine wetlands with a local conservationist, discovering unique alpine birds

+      and flowers in this tranquil ecosystem.
+Immerse yourself in Naxi culture with a

+      village visit and local lunch.
+Hike to the magnificent Tiger Cave for

+      breathtaking views of Wenhai Lake and village.
+Uncover the UNESCO heritage of Baisha

+      Village, experiencing Yunnan's rich natural beauty and cultural tapestry.